avidLearnerInProgress/designing-data-intensive-applications-notes/notes/Chapter4/Chapter4.md

         - Changing field datatype is possible, provided the datatype conversion is possible. **Changing field name is possible but little difficult since reader's schema can contain aliases for field names.**
         - Changing field names is backward compatible but not forward compatible.
 Similarly its true for adding a branch to union type.
     - What is writer's schema in perspective of Avro?
         - Large files with lots of records. - Example of Hadoop where writer's schema can be mentioned at top of large file.
         - Database with individually written records - All records of the database may not necessarily have the same schema.
 Include version number at beginning of every encoded record and keep a list of schema versions in the database.
 A reader can fetch a record, extract the version number, and then fetch the writer’s schema for that version number from the database.
 Using the writer's schema, it can decode the rest of the record.
         - Sending records over n/w connection - When two processes send records over a bidirectional network, they can negotiate the schema version at the time of connection setup and then use that schema for the lifetime of the connection.
         - Dynamically generated schemes - Avro has an advantage over the others because it is friendlier to dynamically generated schemas.
 Also, it doesn't keep tag numbers along with the schema like Protocol Buffers and Thrift.
 - **Modes of data flow -**
-        - Data flow through databases -
+    - **Data flow through databases -**
         - Here, writers encode data and readers decode it.
-Backward compatability is necessary in this case.
-Usually databases allow multiple reads but the writes have to be one at a time.
+Backward compatibility is necessary in this case.
+Usually, databases allow multiple reads but the writes have to be one at a time.
         - *Forward compatibility* is required in databases: If different processes are accessing the database, and one of the processes is from a newer version of the application ( say during a rolling upgrade), the newer code might write a value to the database.
 Forward compatibility is the ability of the process running the *old* code to be able to read the data written by the new code.
         - We also need *backward compatibility* so that code from a newer version of the app can read data written by an older version.
-            - Data outlives code and often times, there's a need to migrate data to a new schema.
+        - Data outlives code and oftentimes, there's a need to migrate data to a new schema.
 Avro has sophisticated schema evolution rules that can allow a database to appear as if was encoded with a single schema, even though the underlying storage may contain records encoded with previous schema versions.
+    - **Data flow through services - REST and GRPC**
+        - Processes that need to communicate over a network are usually set up with client-server arrangements.
+The server exposes an API over the network and the client connects to servers to make requests to the API.
+The API exposed is called the service.
+        - The server typically exposes an API over the network for the client to make requests.
+This API is known as a *service.* A server can also be a client to another service.
+E.g. a web app server is usually a client to a database.
+        - **A difference between a web app service and a database service is that there's a usually tighter restriction on the former.
+Database services allow arbitrary queries using a query language.**
+        - *Service-oriented architecture (SOA)*: Decomposing a large application into smaller components by area of functionality.
+SOA's are rebranded these day as Microservices.
+        - **Web services -**
+            - **REST is not a protocol, but a design philosophy** that builds upon principles of HTTP.
+It emphasizes simple data formats, using URLs for identifying resources and using HTTP features for cache control, authentication, and content type negotiation.
+            - **SOAP is an XML-based protocol** for making network API requests.
+It aims to be independent of HTTP and avoids most of the HTTP features.
+SOAP API is described using the XML-based language called the **WSDL(Web service description language)**
+            - Web services heavily rely on the RPC model that tries to make requests to remote work services that look alike functions/methods.
+            - The n/w request is very different from any local function in the following manner -
+                - A local function call is predictable(1/0) whereas, the n/w request is unpredictable.
+                - Local function either returns results or throws an exception whereas, a n/w request might or might not return anything.
+                - Local function calls have clear visibility on troubleshooting which is not the case with an n/w request.
+                - Local functions allow passing params as references easily whereas, in the n/w request, you have to encode it in a string of bytes and send it over the n/w.
+            - There are different RPC frameworks like **gRPC** which implements **protocol buffers**; **Finagle** uses **Thrift** and [**Rest.li](http://rest.li)** uses JSON over HTTP.
+            - Finagle and [Rest.li](http://rest.li) have support for **futures(promises) to encapsulate async actions** that might fail. **gRPC supports streams** where a call consists of multiple requests and responses over time.
+            - A few RPC frameworks also provide service discovery which allows clients to find at which IP address and port a particular service is available.
+    - **Message passing dataflow -**
+        - They are similar to RPC in a sense that client's request is delivered to another process with low latency.
+They are similar to databases in a sense that message is not sent directly(via a network connection), but via an intermediary called message broker(message queue).
+        - Message broker has several advantages over RPC call -
+            - Acts as a buffer if receipient is unavailable.
+            - Automatic redeliver of message to the process that has crashed thereby preventing message loss.
+            - Preserves privacy of sender and receiver on their respective ends.
+(The ip address displayed to either sender/receiver is only of the message broker).
+            - Allows one to many or many to many relationship in terms of messages between sender and receiver .
+            - Provides logical decoupling between sender and receiver.
+        - The communication is usually one-way as opposed to the dual-way communication over RPC.
+Also, sender sends data in async fashion.
+        - **Message broker's functionality - one process sends a message to a named queue or topic, and the broker ensures that the message is delivered to one or more consumers of or subscribers to that queue or topic.
+There can be many producers and many consumers on the same topic.**
+        - A topic is one way dataflow.
+Message brokers don't enforce a particular data model.
+The message is just a sequence of bytes.